 While smart plugs are a cost-effective way to introduce smart home control into your home, they do still have a price tag above and beyond a traditional wall outlet.
 So you’ll need to weigh the convenience and usefulness of the smart plug against the cost to determine if it’s a good option for you.

-Product Comparison of The Best Smart Plugs
+7 Of The Best Smart Plugs

 Below is a comparison of a variety of smart plugs on the market today.
 This is by no means a comprehensive list, but it will help get you started in your research to determine which option will provide the best smart plug for your home and lifestyle.

 1. iDevices Switch – WiFi Smart Plug with Energy Monitoring

 The iDevices Switch provides simple setup, user-friendly energy monitoring, and seamless integration with Amazon Alexa and Apple HomeKit without requiring any additional smart hub.
 It is also compatible with either android or iOS devices.
 Not only that, but iDevices Switch is an aesthetically sleek and modern smart plug, with its minimalist casing.
 An LED “night light” strip can be any color you want.
 It takes up only one outlet on your wall, and its own outlet is positioned on the side.
 This is beneficial if you want to use this smart plug behind a bookcase or sofa, as it doesn’t require a double-distance of plugs from the wall itself.